 "If it really concerns something important, I check it, but most of the time I ignore it.
-In general, I do not watch or read the news, because I think they encumber our psychic too much." (female, 15 years)
+In general, I do not watch or read the news, because I think they encumber our psychic too much." (girl, 15 years)

-"Most of the time I find them [fake news] funny". (male, 15 years)
+"Most of the time I find them [fake news] funny". (boy, 15 years)

-"I see what I should NOT do and I get vexed from the people's malice!" (female, 17 years)
+"I see what I should NOT do and I get vexed from the people's malice!" (girl, 17 years)

-"When I see that something is wrong, I express an opinion and I hope that someone will hear me and will understand." (female, 14 years)
+"When I see that something is wrong, I express an opinion and I hope that someone will hear me and will understand." (girl, 14 years)

-Secondary level students' awareness of the characteristic of media processes in the digital era
+Secondary level students' awareness about the characteristic of the media processes in the digital era